Byron Brown: 2021 mayoral election

 In 2021, Brown campaigned for an unprecedented fifth term, but was defeated in the Democratic primary on June 23, 2021, by India Walton.
 During the primary campaign, Brown refused to participate in debates.
 While initially low key in his fundraising efforts, he was supported by a number of wealthy donors late into his campaign.

 After his defeat in the primary, Brown announced that he would run as a write-in candidate in the general election.
 Since the Erie County Democratic Committee has supported India Walton following her victory in the Democratic Party primary, Brown increasingly relied on support from local Republican officials and right-wing organizations which were opposed to Walton, including to assist with collecting signatures for a place on the general election ballot.

 On August 17, 2021, Brown's campaign submitted approximately 3,000 signatures in order to appear on the ballot as an independent, with the party label "Buffalo Party."
 The Erie County Board of Elections initially ruled the petitions invalid, and Brown sued for ballot access.
 However, on September 16, 2021, state and federal courts ruled against Brown, meaning that he would not appear on the 2021 general election ballot and would instead continue his campaign as a write-in candidate.

 During the November 2 general election, Brown was re-elected after winning 58.8% of the vote as a write-in candidate.
 Brown declared his surprise victory as "one of the greatest comeback stories in our history."
 Brown had focused his campaign on rejecting the supposed radical views of Walton while stressing his own moderate credentials.
 He stated his victory was "a rebuke of defund the police... a rebuke of socialism".

 Brown received general election endorsements from U.S. Representative Tom Suozzi, Buffalo Common Council members Joseph Golombek, Christopher Scanlon, and Ulysees Wingo, former mayor of Buffalo Anthony Masiello, the editorial board of The Buffalo News, and the local, county, and state police unions.

 Resignation

 Brown held a press conference on September 30, 2024, where he announced his intention to resign from office in order to accept a job as president and CEO of Western Regional Off-Track Betting.
 His resignation took effect on October 15.
-Christopher Scanlon, the president of the Buffalo Common Council, will serve as acting mayor until the regularly scheduled mayoral election in November 2025.
+Christopher Scanlon, the president of the Buffalo Common Council, served as acting mayor until Sean Ryan, elected in November 2025, was inaugurated on January 1, 2026.